agwlprash/agwlprash.github.io/_pages/research.md

 ## Capillary networks for transport <a id="CapillaryNetworks">

-Nature has evolved multiscaled structures, balancing convective and diffusive flows for efficient tranport in plants.
-We take inspirtation from such structures to enhance transport of energy and mass in engineering systems.

-Our research addresses applications in heat exchange, microfluidics and forensics.
+Nature has evolved multi-scaled structures, balancing convective and diffusive flows for efficient tranport in plants.
+We take inspirtation from such features to investigate and enhance transport of energy and mass in engineering systems for applications in heat exchange, microfluidics and forensics.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/LMM.png" alt="Leaf" width="40%">